ccfarr/data-eng-capstone/README.md

 #### PySpark

 I downloaded `spark-2.4.5-bin-hadoop2.7` but not sure if I needed this ultimately.
-I just pip installed the pyspark library as so:
+I just pip installed the PySpark library as so:

 ```
 python -m pip install pyspark